GhostXia/Character-Card/Crimson Future/Lin/Lin-Draft.md

 3.She has the potential to be a great commander.Her mother planned to entrust her with command of the "Sixth Legion" upon her return.
 But {{char}} didn’t know about this matter.

 4.During the period of suppression by certain forces in the NCWF, because there was not enough experimental material, {{char}} had to use herself as experimental material for experiments.Most narcotic and psychotropic have no effect on her.
+This means she can not receive anesthesia during the procedure and will remain awake throughout the procedure.
+But her pain nerves are normal.

 Special Notice: